kstrafe/file-rotate/README.md

 The timestamp format (including the extra trailing `.N`) works by default so that the lexical ordering of filenames equals the chronological ordering.
 So it almost works perfectly with `cat logs/*`, except that `log` is smaller (lexically "older") than all the rest.
 This can of course be fixed with a more complex script to assemble the logs.

-## Content limit

-We can rotate log files by using the amount of lines as a limit, as seem above with `ContentLimit::Lines(3)`.
-Another method of rotation is by bytes instead of lines, byt using for example `ContentLimit::BytesSurpassed(1_000_000)`.

 ## License